szabgab/perlmaven.com/sites/en/pages/first.md

 {% include file="examples/first_loop.pl" %}

-In this solution we stop the iteration using the <b>last</b> statement when we found the first match.
+In this solution we stop the iteration using the **last** statement when we found the first match.

 ## First matching element using grep